 Youth who are not members of Scouts and Venturers are also able to become Youth Volunteers.
 These youth are required to complete the same Volunteer Screening Criteria as youth who are registered in the program.

-Parent/guardian logins to MyScouts and selects 'Register as a Volunteer', moves through the process.
+Step 1: The parent/guardian logins to their MyScouts account and selects 'Register as a Volunteer', moves through the process.

-Youth members must be registered every year by their parent/guardian, they cannot be 'renewed' in the same way an adult Volunteer registration is .
-When the youth turns 18 they are no longer a 'youth' in our system and are asked to create their own MyScouts account and register themselves as Volunteers.
+Youth members must be registered every year by their parent/guardian, they cannot be 'renewed' in the same way an adult Volunteer registration is.

 Yes.
 Youth Volunteers do count towards Ratio and the Two Scouter Rule as long as the section (Colony, Pack, Troop) have at least two registered Scouters who are 18 years of age.